SHayashida/mypage/content/authors/admin/_index.md

 - Law and Economics in evironment issues
 - Corporate Finance and business decision making
 - Entrepreneurship
-- Credit in Peer-to-peer economy and future of CO-OP

 # Education to show in About widget
 education: